MicroYY/VisualHull-1/README.md

 The goal of this work is to improve the performance of a algorithm which constructs a points cloud from a series of bmp(png) pictures from different directions.

 The original implementation of the function is based on a 3d vector.
 The algorithm will travarse the whole voxel and determine if the point is in any of the pictures.
-An effective way to improve the algorithm is to reduce points compared, and I planed to use octree to ahchive this.
-The spirit of the algorithm is the same as Shell Sort, "coarse to fine".
+An effective way to improve the algorithm is to reduce points compared, and I planed to use octree to achieve this.
+The spirit of the algorithm is the same as Shell sort, "coarse to fine".

 ## Results